EricMarinMejia/ImSoLazyBot/README.md

 * Generate a summary of the last n number of messages.

 [FEATURES COMING SOON]
-* Ask a question to ChatGPT directly from the discord server
+* Ask a question to ChatGPT directly from the discord server.
 * Prevent a user from using the bot.
 * Exclude all messages from  specific users to be used for the summary.
 * Rate limit the requests for the summary generation.